divvun/DivvunPublicTenders/GeneralInfo.md

 * audited financial reports and tax reports for the last fiscal year
 * additional requirements listed for each subproject

+**solid** = reference to at least five independent projects involving the language or platform in question.

 ## Acceptance requirements

 Before delivery of the final version of each subproject: